Keksuccino/FancyMenu/README.md

 ## Licensing

 FancyMenu is licensed under DSMSL (DON'T SNATCH MA STUFF LICENSE).<br>
-See `LICENSE.md` for more informations.
+See `LICENSE.md` for more information.

 ## Copyright